 So obviously you need some traffic to bring these people to your blog.

 A fast way to bring free traffic is Pinterest.
 Write a post, create a pin that points to that post and has a clear call-to-action on the pin to encourage click-throughs.
 Rinse.
 Repeat.

 Related Post: How To Get Blog Traffic from Pinterest

 Affiliate marketing is a long game, and anyone who wants to earn extra money can do this; seniors, students, stay at home moms, and anyone with some spare time in their week to set up a website, write some posts, and add their links.

-Affiliate marketing is just one form of passive income, but it is the most popular because you can get started with a free website, affiliate programs are free to join, and PayPal is also free to sign up for.
-So it is a win-win-win!
+Affiliate marketing is just one form of passive income, but it is popular because you can get started for almost nothing – just website hosting.
+Affiliate programs are free to join.

 And it pairs well with other marketing.
 You can easily put affiliate links in your newsletters and in Pinterest pins to bring more people to your website or products.